Corporate governance issues haunt troubled Toshiba as it faces off with investors

 Toshiba vowed to revamp its governance following a shocking case of accounting malpractice in 2015.
 From fiscal 2009 to 2014, Toshiba made a series of inappropriate accounting entries that showed ¥152 billion ($1.3 billion) profit.
 A probe found the firm’s top executives, including three former presidents, were involved in the manipulation and there were no internal systems in place to stop them.

-Analysts point out that the latest scandal highlights Toshiba's failure to reform its governance after all, even though it had appointed a CEO from outside the firm and ensured a majority of its board would consist of outside directors to tighten management oversight.
+Analysts point out that the latest scandal highlights that Toshiba has failed to reform its governance after all, even though it had appointed a CEO from outside the firm and ensured a majority of its board would consist of outside directors to tighten management oversight.

 “Toshiba’s revamp efforts in the past three years or so have been quite superficial,” said Yoshiharu Izumi, senior analyst at SBI Securities.
 Given that the root of Toshiba’s internal problem goes back more than a decade, “it’s unrealistic that it can be solved in just a year or two.”